-The employee must also be "in current employment" at the time leave becomes necessary.
-This means the employee was working just before or no more than two weeks prior to needing leave, and would have continued working if not for the disability (including pregnancy) that made leave necessary.
+You must also have been employed at the time your leave became necessary (or immediately before your disability occurred).
+This means you worked within the two weeks prior to needing leave and would have continued working if not for the disability (or pregnancy) that made leave necessary.

-The amount you will receive is determined by the employer's plan.
-If the state's Disability Compensation Division has approved the employer's plan as an equivalent or better-than-statutory plan, the amount of pay you receive will be determined by the plan's terms.
+If the state's Disability Compensation Division has approved the employer's self-funded plan, the amount of pay you'll receive will be determined by the plan's terms.
 Ask your employer what benefits are available.

 Speak to your employer about filing a TDI claim.
-Employers who are self-insured or provide TDI benefits through a collective bargaining agreement are generally entitled to use their own forms and procedures for TDI claims.
+Employers who are self-insured or provide TDI benefits through a collective bargaining agreement are generally entitled to use their own forms and procedures for temporary disability insurance claims.
 If you work for such an employer, you'll need to get the necessary forms and information from your company's human resources or personnel department.

 If your employer provides only the benefits required by the statute, follow these steps to file a claim:

 You must file your claim within 90 days of the date you became unable to work, or else you risk losing some or all of your TDI benefits.

 Once you've filed your claim, your employer or its insurance carrier will inform you of your eligibility for benefits and how much you'll receive.
 If your TDI claim is denied, you must be notified in writing.
 And you have 20 days from the mailing date of the denial notice to file an appeal.

 If your disability is expected to last a year or more, you might qualify for Social Security disability benefits.
 Learn more about getting benefits when you're permanently disabled.